 The Western welfare societies of the OECD world have undergone multifaceted processes of social change in recent years.
 At the socio-structural level, patterns of social inequality have changed profoundly, resulting both in a polarization of material resources and in a hardening of social positions and stagnating upward social mobility.
 At the institutional level, a market-oriented transformation has taken place, involving a weakening of unions, the lowering of top tax rates and a roll-back of status-maintaining social policies in favor of policies emphasizing activation and individual responsibility.
 On a cultural level, we are experiencing a loss of importance of collectivist-egalitarian values in favor of an increase in importance of individualistic patterns of orientation, such as autonomy and self-realization.

-Against this backdrop, we are especially interested in the values and justice orientations as well as the potentials for solidarity and conflict that go along with the inequality dynamics in modern welfare societies.
-We study these issues both from a national and cross-national comparative perspective, using quantitative as well as qualitative methods in combination.
+Against this backdrop, we are especially interested in the values and justice orientations as well as the potentials for solidarity and conflict that go along with these dynamics in modern welfare societies.
+We study these issues both from a national and cross-national comparative perspective, using quantitative as well as qualitative methods.

 Our current research projects address the following questions:

 - Value Conflicts and socio-cultural polarizations within the middle classes: Once a warrant for social cohesion, the middle classes experience dynamics of economic polarization that challenge their integrative capacities.
 Will this also lead to the emergence of a socio-cultural cleavage between market-orientated cosmopolitan “winners” and more traditionally-minded “losers” within the middle-classes?
 We investigate these questions in the project "Social Cohesion within and between Social Milieus" which is part of the newly established Research Institute Social Cohesion (RISC).